-Cefn Ceiriog is home to us, our children, our first grandchild and quite a few animals.
+Cefn Ceiriog is home to us, our children, our grandchildren and quite a few animals.

 One thousand feet up, sheltered in a south facing fold of the hillside, Cefn Ceiriog commands extraordinary views down the beautiful Ceiriog Valley.
 This two-hundred year old Welsh former hill farm provides a warm, comfortable, family-friendly base from which to explore this historic and spectacular area.